rodrigueztom/rodrigueztom.github.io/_pages/gerzensee.md

 - Econometrics:
     - [Midterms](/files/zip/Econometrics_Midterms.zip)
     - [Finals](/files/zip/Econometrics_Finals.zip)

+All solutions are hand written and some are not that readable.
+In addition, the newer exams are not listed, as I did not see them when I took the courses.
+Therefore, I created a [GitHub Repository](https://github.com/rodrigueztom/Gerzensee_Exams) to

+1. translate the handwritten copies into LaTex
+1. let you contribute with newer solutions.

+If you find some time to contribute, it would be greatly appreciated by all future students of the program.

 If you want to contribute, this is the current state of progress.
 You can contribute directly on GitHub or send me handwritten solutions to newer exams, and I will put them into the .zip directories.